 - Prefers a Silky Feel — While these sheets don’t really look silky, they do have that creamy-soft handfeel that is common with this style of weave.
 Compared to the percale set, these feel less crisp and more silky.

 There are all kinds of things to like about both these sheet sets, but some things that stand out about each of them are:

-- Soft & Durable — After rolling around in these sheets, I could tell that the Egyptian cotton used in both sheet sets offers a strong durability and super-softness that makes me think this bedding is built to last.
+- Soft & Durable — After rolling around in these sheets, I could tell that the extra-long staple cotton used in both sheet sets offers a strong durability and super-softness that makes me think this bedding is built to last.
 As we know, not all cotton is created equal, so I was comforted to know that these are made from, long-staple, high quality cotton that feels as strong as it does soft.